Write data to Microsoft Access

 On the second page "Connection" (Fig.2) you can specify the parameters of your database.
-Here select your ODBC alias name which you created above at pos. #1.
-Note that if you configured an ODBC alias after opening the configuration window, please click the "Refresh" button.
+Here select your ODBC alias name for a Microsoft Access database (pos. #1).
+Note: If you have configured an ODBC alias after opening the configuration window, please click the "Refresh" button.

 Fig.2.
 Export to MS Access.
 ODBC database data logger.
 Connection options.